ignfer/portfolio/src/content/blog/why-astro.md

 After a few iterations, I've found myself with a pretty good and simple roadmap:

-- ditch yarn(I don't know that I was thinking when I pick it either) and move to npm
+- ditch [yarn](https://yarnpkg.com/)(I don't know that I was thinking when I pick it either) and move to npm
-- migrate from class-focused css files to pre-built components like [Mantine](https://mantine.dev/), if needed [Tailwind](https://tailwindcss.com/)
+- migrate from class-focused approach files to pre-built components like [Mantine](https://mantine.dev/) and if needed [Tailwind](https://tailwindcss.com/)
 - add client-side routing using [React Router](https://reactrouter.com/)
 - add processing for markdown components, maybe something like [vitepress](https://vitepress.dev/) or some library to support github-flavored markdown